n-one-systems/ansible-libvirt/libvirt/README.md

 ### libvirt_volume

-This module allows you to create and delete libvirt storage volumes.
+This module allows you to create, delete, and import libvirt storage volumes.

 #### Parameters